The Robotics Society is for students of any discipline and skill level, to get involved in building robots for fun

 Robot Fighting League Team

 RoboSoc has recieved financial support from UPSU (University of Plymouth Student Union) to build a robot for this competiton and represent both the society and the university.
 The IET on Campus will provide travel and accommodation.
-We currently have a team of three students working on this project from home, and plan to expand in September.
+We have a team of undergraduates taking over this semester from students who are now focused on their final year projects.

 The Competition http://www.theiet.org/career/routes-to-engineering/student-hub/on-campus/iet-on-campus-and-leeds-university-robot-fighting-league/